MariusIlina/Hero-Game/README.md

 composer install
 ```

-<h5>Run tests (I tried to cover some basic testing, but there are complex flows that remain untested, like the occurrence of a skill)</h5>
+<h5>Run tests (I covered some very basic testing, but there are complex flows that remain untested, like the occurrence of a skill and others)</h5>

 ```bash
 ./vendor/bin/phpunit